kumarallamraju/hpc/eda-poc.md

 #### Azure NetApp Files
-Azure NetApp Files is widely used as the underlying shared file-storage service in various scenarios.
+EDA workloads rely on high performance shared file storage.
+NFS is the industry standard for EDA and the Azure NetApp Files (ANF) provides the performance required to run EDA workloads on the cloud at scale.
+ANF is widely used as the underlying shared file-storage service in various scenarios.
 These include migration (lift and shift) of POSIX-compliant Linux and Windows applications, SAP HANA, databases, high-performance compute (HPC) infrastructure and apps, and enterprise web applications.

 Make sure ANF is provisioned in the same the resource group, region and VNet.
 We need a dedicated subnet before provisioning ANF.